Inspiring Future, Grand Challenge

 This class takes up where “Creating a Social Media Star (CNT3028)” left off.
 Students will practice the knowledge of “popularity,‘ ”influence,“ ”digital content planning,“ and ”digital channel management“ by actually opening and operating a social media channel.
 They will analyze diverse data from channel operation, and will be evaluated by ”how much the channel have grown its influence during the semester.“

-CNT3044 Interactive&Virtual Narrative 3 6 Major Bachelor Culture and Technology - No
+CNT3044 Interactive&Virtual Narrative 3 6 Major Bachelor Culture and Technology English Yes

 This class introduces the relationship between interactivity and storytelling.
 Students will analyze how an interactive structure may alter narrative.
 This class will explore conventional linear content and move on to nonlinear novels, theater/performance, games, interactive films and VR narratives.
 Particularly, this class will examine the characteristics of interactive media and the structural properties of narratives such as multiple points of view, disruptions of time/space, digression, alternate storylines, and audience participation.